 - Credits earned at the above institutions in courses graded by Pass/Fail or Credit/Non-Credit, if evidence is presented showing that the courses were completed with the appropriate level of academic achievement.

 - Students who wish to transfer credits into a teacher certification option must apply through the chair of the Department of Education.
 Ordinarily, no more than four credits from another institution may be applied to satisfy program requirements due to the uniqueness of Education courses.

+Courses considered to be lower-level at the host institution cannot be accepted in transfer at the upper-level.
 Credits earned at institutions that are non-accredited or are candidates for accreditation generally will not be accepted in transfer.
 However, students may petition to have these credits accepted.
 If possible, the student must provide a copy of the textbook(s), the course syllabus, and any other material as requested.

 Policy Regarding Credit for Prior Learning for GI Bill Recipients (38 CFR 21.4253 (d)(3) Keene State College maintains a written record of the previous education and training of GI Bill recipients and grants credit appropriately, with the training period (e.g., time to degree) shortened proportionately.
 All prior credit must be submitted to the College by the end of the second semester of enrollment, or certification of VA benefits will not be continued.

 International Baccalaureate (IB) Credits and Diplomas